If you’re having problems with your Worcester RI, this guide is going to cover some of the most common faults, and potential fixes.

 Worcester RI boilers incorporate a service mode.
 This flicks the boiler into a model suitable for measuring flue gases during a service.
 If the service mode is selecting this will give a blue flashing light that pulses or flashes 3-5 times.

 Some newer Worcester RI boilers have the service mode button on the front of the boiler.
-Check you’ve not accidently knocked the switch selecting the service mode.
+Check you’ve not accidentally knocked the switch selecting the service mode.

 Older Worcester RI boilers tend to have the service switch behind the control panel.
 When an engineer services the boiler, they’ll use the tool (usually placed next to the switch) to flick the switch on.
 When they’ve finished, they should flick it back.